lyteword/chspurgeon-tod/volume-3/psalm-59.md

 **Verses 3-4.** He pleads his own innocency, not as to God, but as to his persecutors.
 Note,

-1\.The innocency of the godly will not secure them from the malignity of the wicked.
+1\.
+The innocency of the godly will not secure them from the malignity of the wicked.
 Those that are harmless like doves, yet for Christ's sake are hated of all men, as if they were noxious like serpents, and obnoxious accordingly.

-2\.Though our innocency will not secure us from troubles, yet it will greatly support and comfort us under our troubles.
+2\.
+Though our innocency will not secure us from troubles, yet it will greatly support and comfort us under our troubles.
 The testimony of our conscience for us, that we have behaved ourselves well toward those that have behaved themselves ill towards us, will be very much our rejoicing in the day of evil.
 If we are conscious to ourselves of our innocency, we may with humble confidence appeal to God, and beg of him to plead our injured cause which he will do in due time. *Matthew Henry.*

 **Verse 4.** *They run,* as armed warriors rushing to the assault (Ps 18:29).
 The Hebrew for "prepare themselves, "(Heb.) means also "they *establish* themselves; "they make firm their footing, like forces assaulting a city.
 Job 30:14. *A. R. Fausset.*